3.4 Units

 - The name must be unique within the platform to prevent ambiguity.

-Click "Create Unit" to complete.
+Click the Create Unit button to complete.

-Once created, the new unit will appear in the Units list with the “Unpublished” status tag, and you will be redirected to this Unit’s detailed view.
+Once created, the new unit will appear in the Units list with the Unpublished status tag, and you will be redirected to this Unit’s detailed view.
 At this moment Unit does not display on the investor backoffice yet.

 3.4.3 Unit Detailed View